SenseNet/sn-resources/docs/backend-requirements.md

 - Always use SnAdmin packages to upgrade the application and the repository.
 - For simple import/export or other common scenarios you may use the built-in [SnAdmin tools](https://community.sensenet.com/docs/snadmin-tools/) instead of creating packages manually.

-> **Do not** modify the official sensenet libraries or repository parts manually - except if you forked the source code or need to debug the core libraries.
+> **Do not** modify the official sensenet libraries, packages or database manually - except if you forked the source code or need to debug the core libraries.
+>
+> **Do not** attempt to upgrade the application manually.